Dnhem/checkly-storagestate/README.md

 - `crud-article.spec.ts` - test that only passes with valid JWT retrieved from storageState

 ## Mechanism
 To securely store and update the storageState, create an environment variable with a ***placeholder value*** [directly on Checkly](https://app.checklyhq.com/environment-variables) or use the command `npx checkly env add <key> <value>`.
 This variable will hold the stringified storageState.
 The `storageState.spec.ts` file updates this environment variable by pinging the [Checkly Public API](https://developers.checklyhq.com/reference/getv1variables).
+Your Checkly [ACCOUNT ID](https://app.checklyhq.com/settings/account/general) & [API KEY](https://app.checklyhq.com/settings/user/api-keys) will be required to ping the Checklyl Public API.
 Our main test file `crud-article.spec.ts` retrieves the storageState from Checkly and writes it to the browser’s local storage before running tests.

 ## Use cases
 ### Local testing